KeithC81/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-An assignment for Odin Project
+An assignment for Odin Project nothing much to see here.....ss